strg-at/behave.tracking-client-lib/README.md

 Currently there are no external dependencies.

+## ENV Variables

+Currently a variable NAMESPACE is necessary with the same value as in the customer config.js.
+Example .env File: "NAMESPACE=strgBeHave"

 ## Development and Build

 Modules are usually concatenated and minified by a simple build system using UglifyJS.
 So all code must be written in ES5 with browser-feature awareness.